wp-plugins/ultimate-wp-filter/readme.txt

 Tags: filter, language, post, comment, bbpress, child Requires at least: 2.9
 Tested up to: 3.5.1
-Stable tag: 1.0.0
+Stable tag: 1.1.0
+License: GPLv2 or later

-A lighweight filtering plugin.
-Just activate and it will censor explicit words automatically by replace them with asterik(*) characters.
+A lighweight filtering plugin that will censor explicit words automatically by replacing them with asterik(*) characters.

 == Description ==

-Ultimate WP Filter is a small and simple Wordpress filtering plugin that will censor explicit words words in comments, posts content, posts title, tag clouds and in bbPress automatically by replace them with asterik(*) characters.
+Ultimate WP Filter is a small and simple Wordpress filtering plugin that will censor explicit words words in comments, posts content, posts title, tags, tag clouds and in bbPress automatically by replacing them with asterik(*) characters.
 Its totally free without any feature or time limitation.
-This first release version contains 14 words only.
-Please contribute to make this plugin cleans websites better by submitting more explicit words to faleddo@ymail.com.
+This version contains a few words only.
+Please contribute to make this plugin cleans websites better by submitting more explicit words and bug reports to faleddo@ymail.com.

 = Features =

 1. Censor explicit words in English and Indonesian language
+2. Set custom words to be filtered

 == Installation ==